PackFM: I F*cking Hate Rappers (2008–2011)

-Featured Material Volume 4 and Tacos & Chocolate Milk (2011–2013)
+Featured Material Volume 4 and Tacos and Chocolate Milk (2011–2013)

 After supporting tours for I F*ckin Hate Rappers around the United States and Europe with Cunninlynguists, PackFM began to yet again branch out to new ventures, this time outside of emceeing completely.
 He also announced plans for his new solo project, The Human Highlight Reel, which was reported by Aboveground Magazine in November 2011.

 In May 2012, PackFM and Tonedeff began the Tacos and Chocolate Milk (TaCM) podcast, an approximately one-hour-long show where they discuss nothing in particular.
 Some recurring segments include "Yo Pack!" and "Evil Tony".
 The show occasionally has guests, such as Kno of Cunninlynguists and Mr. Mecca.
 Support behind this endeavor grew very quickly, as Paste Magazine listed the show in their July "Ten Best Music Podcasts" article, and it was also featured in the iTunes New and Noteworthy section.
-As of Episode #24, the podcast has amassed over one million downloads.
+As of Episode No. 24, the podcast has amassed over one million downloads.

 PackFM's fourth Featured Material Volume 4 was released on June 19, 2012.
 Aside from the usual rarities and collaborations, a handful of stand-up bits performed by PackFM are included.
 PackFM announced on the TaCM podcast that he wants to pursue stand-up comedy.

 Late August-early September saw PackFM's most recent tour, a far-reaching West Coast trip with Johnny October.
 During an interview with 88toInfinity in September 2012, PackFM announced that Human Highlight Reel, would be his final solo PackFM album, with a final EP preceding it titled The Speaker King.
 Further, it will be recorded on stage with a live band and audience all the way through in a single take, as he calls it, it will be his "show and prove album."
 However, he said that he will still do collaborations with QN5 artists.
 On December 21, 2012, PackFM released a single titled "12" with members of The Plague.

-Hiatus (2014-present)
+Hiatus (2014–present)

 PackFM's rap career went on official hiatus in the years after FM Volume 4 was released.
 His last official feature was on "Lucky" by Tonedeff.
 He has performed on occasion since then (including the finale of WNYU's Halftime Show), along with stand up gigs.